Your Ultimate Winter Driving Checklist

 Red reflective warning triangle placed behind car in the snow while a wheel gets replaced in the distance.

-In many European countries, reflective warning signs are a legal requirement.
-Usually, these accessories come in the form of a small, brightly coloured triangle that is used to alert other motorists that your vehicle has broken down, helping to avoid potential collisions.
 Ideally, you should keep two in your car, so in the event that you break down, you can position one at the front of your vehicle and one at the back.
 These signs should be positioned at least 45 metres away from the car, and it’s important to note that you shouldn’t use them on motorways as it’s not safe to do so.

 A torch

 On a dark winter’s evening, the thought of pulling over at the side of the road can be frightening.
 So that you can see what you’re doing, make sure you have a torch to hand.
 Don’t forget to keep extra batteries in your car too.
-Alternatively, you could go for a wind-up version instead.
+Alternatively, you could go for a wind-up version.

 Warm clothing and blankets